PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/README.md

 ## Usage

-The importer automatically imports `.clyde` files to be used with the interpreter.
+The importer automatically imports `.superclyde` files to be used with the interpreter.
 This improves performance, as the dialogue is parsed beforehand.

 Check [USAGE.md](./USAGE.md) for how to use the interpreter.